 In the present study, estimation of serum uric acid levels were measured in patients with pregnancy induced hypertension & preeclampsia and in normal pregnant women.
 Serum uric acid levels in preeclampsia and PIH patients were found to be significantly higher as compared to controls group(p < 0.05).
-The observed mean serum uric acid levels in preeclampsia and PIH patients the mean serum uric acid level in control group was 3.41 ± 0.91 and in patient 7.34 ± 0.68 which was statistically significant(p <0.05).

-In normal pregnancy, serum uric acid level slowly decreases until about 16 weeks of gestation, secondary to plasma volume expansion, increased renal clearance, and the uricosuria effect of estrogen.
+The observed mean serum uric acid levels in preeclampsia and PIH patients the mean serum uric acid values were 7.52 ± 0.64 mg/dl as compared to controls which was 3.43 ± 0.84 mg/dl.
+A similar conclusion was drawn by Odegard et al where they showed nulliparity as a risk factor of pre-eclampsia.7 In normal pregnancy, serum uric acid level slowly decreases until about 16 weeks of gestation, secondary to plasma volume expansion, increased renal clearance, and the uricosuria effect of estrogen.
 For most of the 2nd trimester, the uric acid level remains stable, and then increases during the 3rd trimester because of increase catabolism/- production.
-Uric acid is one of the most sensitive indicators of the disease severity in pregnancy induced hypertensive disorders and can be of great help in monitoring the cause of disease process.
-In preeclampsia, uric acid level has been known to be increased and to correlate with maternal and fetal morbidity, but always has been assumed to be a reflection of disease rather than a cause and it has antioxidant properties that serve to protect from oxidative stress, but it also appears to contribute directly to endothelial dysfunction by its proinflammatory effects, as well as to hypertension during preeclampsia.
+Uric acid is one of the most sensitive indicators of the disease severity in pregnancy induced hypertensive disorders and can be of great help in monitoring the cause of disease process .In preeclampsia, uric acid level has been known to be increased and to correlate with maternal and fetal morbidity, but always has been assumed to be a reflection of disease rather than a cause and it has antioxidant properties that serve to protect from oxidative stress, but it also appears to contribute directly to endothelial dysfunction by its proinflammatory effects, as well as to hypertension during preeclampsia.